wasawi/devart-template/project_summary.md

 Our initial coding progress:

-We are currently focusing in two coding approach:
+We are currently focusing in the following coding approach:
 	A client application that handles all visualization.
 	The ofxGallant add-on to map parsed dreams to the brain space.
+	Visualisation of the dream stories.

 Discussion about the code [here](project_posts/2014-03-21-Coding-Efforts.md)